Jeffrey Marchessault, MD

 Orthopaedic Hand Surgery

 Dr. Marchessault is active in clinical research regarding osteoarthritis of the thumb.
 He has developed a new x-ray view to assess thumb stability that will help guide surgical treatment recommendations.
 He has also developed a technique to treat finger arthritis that avoids using silicone or plastic implants that can break.
+He has published seven peer reviewed articles, contributed to two book chapters, and presented at both the ASSH and AAHS annual meetings.

 Dr. Marchessault prides himself most of all on educating patients on what their problem is, what the non-surgical and surgical treatment options are, and a shared decision-making process between he and his patients.